POETRY

 Jamie Wright Bagley

-For the souls who are crying out for nourishment in the midst of the pressures of daily living, this book is for you.
-For tired hearts feeling lost, scattered, restless, uninspired, this book is for you.
-For those who find their hours slipping past too quickly, and long to make their moments count, this book is for you.
+For souls crying out for nourishment amid the pressures of daily living—this book is for you.
+For tired hearts feeling lost, scattered, restless, uninspired—this book is for you.
+For those who find their hours slipping past too quickly while longing to make their moments count—this book is for you.

 Consolations: The Solace, Nourishment and Underlying Meaning of Everyday Words